prasadkjose/Notes/Blog/Keeping Linux Responsive - Taming the OOM Killer with EarlyOOM.md

 **The big why:**
 It turns out that the OOM killer is called by the kernel as the absolute _last resort._
 It provides no guarantees about the unpredictable state of the system.
-In reality, the system isn’t truly locked up — it will eventually process the pending tasks,
+In reality, the system isn’t truly locked up.
+It will eventually process the pending tasks,
 or the OOM killer will finally get enough time to kill a few processes.

 So here’s the question I always have when my machine just freezes: